 The Hour-Long Nap is, as you might guess, an hour-long nap.

-Despite all of the benefits of a 60-minute nap, there is still a chance for sleep inertia because it’s not enough time to complete a full sleep cycle.
+Despite all of the benefits of a 60-minute nap, there will be sleep inertia.
 You need to allow 90 to 110 minutes for a “perfect nap.”

 The Perfect Nap

-The “Perfect Nap” is one that allows you to complete one full sleep cycle.
+The “Perfect Nap” is one that allows you to complete one full sleep cycle, though it will come with sleep inertia upon awakening.
 These naps allow you to go through the deeper sleep stages and wake up feeling noticeably more refreshed.

 These slumbers are great for improving creativity, emotional memory, procedural memory, and mood, but taking these naps five to seven hours before your scheduled eight-hour sleep can disrupt your sleep pattern.